-Eligibility Status for Visa Consideration for Type Reclassification Description Witness or Informant S-5 Eligible Person in possession of critical reliable information concerning a criminal organization or enterprise who is willing to supply or has supplied such information to federal or state law enforcement authorities or court and whose presence in the United States the Attorney General determines is essential to the success of an authorized criminal investigation or prosecution.
+Eligibility Status for Visa Consideration for Type Reclassification Description Witness or Informant Denote in the second of without well-the information of a second of S-5 Eligible Person in possession of critical reliable information concerning a criminal organization or enterprise who is willing to supply or has supplied such information to federal or state law enforcement authorities or court and whose presence in the United States the Attorney General determines is essential to the success of an authorized criminal investigation or prosecution.
 S-6 Eligible Persons who both the Secretary of State and the Attorney General jointly determine: a. is in possession of critical reliable information concerning a terrorist organization, enterprise or operation; b. is willing or has supplied such information to federal law enforcement authorities or federal court; c. will be or has been placed in danger as a result of providing such information; and d. is eligible to receive an award under 22 U.S.C. §2708(a).
-S-7 Eligible Qualified Family Member of S-5 or S-6: Spouse, married and unmarried sons and daughters, and parents of witnesses and informants Victims of a Severe Form of Traffic cking in Persons T-1 Eligible An alien who is or has been a victim of a severe form of trafficking in persons.
-T-2 T-3 Eligible An alien spouse of a T-1 visa holder.
-Child of a T- 1 visa holder T-4 Eligible Eligible Parent of a T-1 visa holder (if the child is under 21 years of age) T-5 Eligible Unmarried sibling of a T-1 visa holder under the age of 18 nerican Free Trade Agree NOI III AI nencan ree frade Agree A Canadian or Mexican alien who seeks temporary entry into the TN-1 Ineligible United States to work in a TN-designated occupation.
-The alien must satisfy the inspecting immigration officer that the proposed stay is temporary.
-TD Ineligible The alien spouse or minor child of a TN visa holder who seeks to enter to accompany or follow to join the alien.
-Vithout Visa December of this piralone or other vessel entering LIC port TWOV Ineligible Passenger of ship, airplane, or other vessel entering US port.
-Crew of ship, airplane, or other vessel entering US port.
-Ineligible of Certain Crimes Grew or strip, airplane, or other vesser entering 05 port.
-VICUITIS or Certain Crimes An alian who has suffered substantial physical or mental abuse as a U-1 Eligible An alien who has suffered substantial physical or mental abuse as a result of having been a victim of criminal activity; or possesses information about criminal activity, or has been/could be helpful to law enforcement officials.
+S-7 Eligible Qualified Family Member of S-5 or S-6: Spouse, married and unmarried sons and daughters, and parents of witnesses and informants Victims of of a Severe Form of Traffic cking in Persons T-1 An alien who is or has been a victim of a severe form of trafficking in Eligible persons.
+T-2 Eligible An alien spouse of a T-1 visa holder.
+T-3 Eligible Child of a T- 1 visa holder T-4 Eligible Parent of a T-1 visa holder (if the child is under 21 years of age) T-5 Eligible Unmarried sibling of a T-1 visa holder under the age of 18 North An nerican Free Trade Agree TN-1 TN-1 Ineligible A Canadian or Mexican alien who seeks temporary entry into to United States to work in a TN-designated occupation.
+The alient satisfy the inspecting immigration officer that the proposed stay temporary.
+TD Ineligible The alien spouse or minor child of a TN visa holder who seeks to enter - to accompany or follow to join the alien.
+Vithout Visa TWOV Ineligible Passenger of ship, airplane, or other vessel entering US port.
+TWOV Ineligible Crew of ship, airplane, or other vessel entering US port.
+VICUMS of Certain Crimes An alian who has suffered substantial physical as montal abuse as a U-1 Eligible An alien who has suffered substantial physical or mental abuse result of having been a victim of criminal activity; or possesses information about criminal activity, or has been/could be helpfu enforcement officials.
 U-2 Eligible The alien spouse of the U-1 visa holder accompanying or following to join the alien.
-U-3 Eligible Child of a U-1 visa holder U-4 Eligible Parent of a U-1 visa holder who is under 21 years of age U-5 Eligible Unmarried sibling of a U-1 visa holder under the age of 18 Visa Wa iver Program VWP Ineligible Due to reciprocity agreements, the United States allows citizens from some countries to enter the country for business or pleasure without a visa. (e.g. Canada, Sweden, and others).
+U-3 Eligible Child of a U-1 visa holder U-4 Eligible Parent of a U-1 visa holder who is under 21 years of age U-5 Eligible Unmarried sibling of a U-1 visa holder under the age of 18 Visa Wa Visa Waiver Program VWP Ineligible Due to reciprocity agreements, the United States allows citizens from some countries to enter the country for business or pleasure without a visa. (e.g. Canada, Sweden, and others).